HoudiniGraphql/houdini/README.md

 }
 ```

-It's recommended to name these connections with a different casing convention than the rest of your
+It's recommended to name these lists with a different casing convention than the rest of your
 application to distinguish the generated fragments from those in your codebase.

 #### Inserting a record